lunar-potato/gamma-movies/assets/pseudocode.md

         Clear existing movie cards on the webpage Clear movieContainer element

-    go over through movies and create new movie cards For each movie in movies:
+    go through movies and create new movie cards
+        For each movie in movies:
             Create a new movie card element
             Set the movie card's properties like title, image, etc.